 I have been vegan for over 5 years now, and for me, fish was one of the hardest things to give up.
 If you know me, I’m always trying to find a way to make the foods I used to love in my pre-vegan times in a vegan and cruelty-free way.
 That’s why I really wanted to start experimenting with vegan fish recipes.

 I tried many vegan fish products on the market, but they all disappointed.
 Also, they are really, really expensive.
 So I like the homemade vegan fish version much more!

-This is a great-looking, cruelty-free alternative for Fish and Chips-lovers.
-The Tofish is made out of tofu filets with a sheet of nori, which adds a lovely ocean, algae taste.
+Tofish is a great-looking, cruelty-free alternative to fish (perfect for fish and chips-lovers!).
+It’s made out of tofu filets with a sheet of nori, which adds a lovely ocean, algae taste.
 Then it’s coated and pan-fried in a light batter with seltzer water.
 You could also use beer or cider in that case.

-Served with wedges (or cut the potatoes in fries to make them more like chips!) this vegan ‘fish’ makes quite an appearance.
-Don’t forget to add freshly squeezed lemon juice on top.
+Served with potato fries or wedges this vegan ‘fish’ makes quite an appearance.
+Don’t forget to add freshly squeezed lemon juice on top and sprinkle it with chopped dill.
 Makes it only better! :)

 You know what also would be good with this tofish?
-Peas and vegan tartar-sauce!
-Anything you would serve with regular fish, would be delicious with this cruelty-free, vegan alternative!
+Rice and peas or mashed peas!
+Anything you would serve with regular fish would be delicious with this cruelty-free, vegan alternative!